Environmental Initiatives

 Food Waste Recycling

-Food waste produced by the restaurants and catering in the facilities is recycled and transformed into electrical energy, etc. Collected food waste is transported to a recycling plant in Ota City where it is transformed into biogas via methane fermentation technology.
-Biogas is used in the factory's cogeneration system to produce energy in the form of electricity.
-Most of this electricity is then sold to the community surrounding the recycling plant.
+Food waste generated by the restaurants and catering in the facilities is recycled and transformed into electrical energy, etc. Collected food waste is transported to a recycling plant in Ota City where it is transformed into biogas via methane fermentation technology.
+Biogas is then used in the factory’s cogeneration system to produce energy in the form of electricity.

 Food Waste Recycling